-A review of background historical research and the Town of Milton's Heritage Inventory confirmed that the study corridor is historically located on part of Lots 12 to 15, between the road allowance for Concessions III and IV, in the former Township of Nelson, Halton County.
+A review of background historical research and the heritage inventories maintained by the City of Burlington, Town of Milton and City of Hamilton confirmed that the study corridor is historically located on part of Lots 10 and 11, Concession I and II, in the former Township of Nelson, Halton County and retains a select number of cultural heritage resources.
 The Township of Nelson experienced Euro-Canadian settlement activities in the early nineteenth century, and by the end of the century, the township had flourished as an ideal place for agricultural land use activities.
-The 1877 historical atlas maps confirms that lands adjacent to the study corridor had been cleared and developed into farmstead properties, featuring homestead structures and landscape features such as orchards.
+The 1877 historical atlas maps confirms that lands adjacent to the study corridor had been cleared and developed for agricultural and industrial purposes and features a range of structural and landscape features, such as a lime kiln, a mill or manufactory, a water crossing, farmsteads, and orchards.

 The results of the field review confirmed that the study corridor retains visual, landscape, and structural reminders of this rural nineteenth century land use history.
-Six cultural heritage resources were identified adjacent to the Guelph Line road right-of-way.
+Four cultural heritage resources were identified adjacent to the Derry Road Road right-of-way.
 The following provides a summary of field review findings:

-- A total of six cultural heritage resources were identified in the study corridor which include two built heritage resources (BHR) and four cultural heritage landscapes (CHL); - Identified cultural heritage resources include two residences (BHR 1 and BHR 2) and four farmsteads (CHL 1 CHL 4); - A total of five cultural heritage resources located in the study corridor have been listed on the Town of Milton's Heritage Inventory (BHR 2, CHL 1 CHL 4); - One cultural heritage resource located in the study corridor was identified during the field review (BHR 1); and - No properties located in the study corridor have been designated under the Ontario Heritage Act.
+- A total of four cultural heritage resources were identified in the study corridor which include four cultural heritage landscapes (CHL); - Identified cultural heritage resources include two farmsteads (CHL 1 and CHL 2) and two tree and fence lines (CHL 3 and CHL 4). - A total of two cultural heritage resources located in or adjacent to the study corridor have been listed on the City of Hamilton's and City of Burlington's heritage inventories (CHL 1 and CHL 2); - Two cultural heritage resources located in the study corridor were identified during the field review based on their contribution to the setting and context of the corridor (CHL 3 and CHL 4); and - No properties located in the study corridor have been designated under the Ontario Heritage Act.